weecology/sad-comparison/chapter1.md

 | Coleoptera      	                    | Coleoptera    | Public  	|5             	| this dissertation 	|
 | Arachnida      	                    | Arachnida     | Public  	|25             	| this dissertation 	|

-All abundances in the compiled datasets where counts of individuals.
+All abundances in the compiled datasets were counts of individuals.

 ### Models